 This episode is the perfect example of how television tends to gloss over the realities of class struggle, and presents the pursuit of higher social ambitions as something to be avoided at all costs.

-STUDENTS: Using Güven’s ideas, present and discuss a Turkish television show (or a television show popular in your home country) which you believe either reinforces or challenges familiar stereotypes concerning TV families and social class.
-Provide a brief analysis.
+STUDENTS: Using Güven’s ideas, introduce and discuss a Turkish television show (or some other television show of your choice) which you believe either reinforces or challenges familiar stereotypes concerning TV families and social class.
+Provide a 250-500 word analysis, and categorize your post under “Television, Family, and Social Class.”
+DUE: Mon, March 26.